 Just Press Enter

-You're staring at a cursor.
-The prompt is almost right.
-But maybe you should rephrase that first part.
-Actually, should you add more context?
+You're staring at a cursor and the prompt is almost right, but maybe you should rephrase that first part.
+Should you add more context?
 What if it misunderstands?
 Maybe start over.

 Sound familiar?